Herd's Eye View: Improving Game AI Agent Learning with Collaborative Perception: Methodology

 \subsection{Data Collection}

 We use identical Unity simulation environments to source the datasets for training the HEV semantic segmentation task and MARL task.
-To collect the HEV ground truth for both tasks, we use our custom fork of the Unity Grid-Sensor Library \cite{gridsensor} that allows the collection HEV world-centric grid-sensors that were not previously possible.
-The only difference between ego-centric based agents and world-centric based agents is the location of their grid-sensor and the perspective at which they take their actions (e.g., forward for the word-centric agent is always north, but forward for the ego-centric agent is with respect to their current orientation).
+To collect the HEV ground truth for both tasks, we use our own custom fork of MBaske's Unity Grid-Sensor Library \cite{gridsensor} which allows the collection of HEV world-centric grid-sensors.
+The only difference between ego-centric based agents and world-centric based agents is the location of their grid-sensor and the perspective at which they take their actions (e.g., forward for the word-centric agent is always North, but forward for the ego-centric agent is with respect to their current orientation).
 All agents are trained on ground-truth sensors, calculated using the bounding boxes that are individually tuned to each object.
 The resolution of the grid-sensor is adjusted to accommodate the complexity and size of the environment as seen in Table \ref{table:RL_env_params}.
+Example observations of world-centric and ego-centric based agents can be seen in Figure \ref{fig:pov_push_block}

-Our simulations are conducted in three different ML-Agents environments:
+Our simulations are conducted in three different Unity ML-Agents environments:

-\textbf{Collaborative Push Block:} Agents are required to push white blocks to the green area, with larger blocks requiring more agents to push \cite{cohen2022}.
+\textbf{Collaborative Push Block:} Three agents are required to push white blocks to a green goal area on a randomly selected side of a square area.
+There are blocks sized one, two and three, each requiring the respective amount of agents to push into the goal area \cite{cohen2022}.

-\textbf{Dungeon Escape:} Agents must sacrifice one of their own to take down a green dragon and obtain a key, which the rest of the team must then use to escape the dungeon \cite{cohen2022}.
+\textbf{Dungeon Escape:} As a Green Dragon slowly walks towards an exit portal, one of the three agents must collide with it in order to sacrifice itself and spawn a key.
+The key must then be picked up by one of the two remaining agents and brought to the exit door to escape the dungeon \cite{cohen2022}.
+Once any agent escapes, all agents win.

 \textbf{Planar Construction:} Six agents collaborate to push red pucks into desired positions.
-Desired positions can be random or static, and are observed via a Grid-Sensor, as in the push block environment \cite{strickland19rl}.
+Desired positions are randomly assigned to valid coordinates within the arena, and are observed via a Grid-Sensor, similar to the Push Block environment \cite{strickland19rl}.
+In each round a new random amount of pucks from 2 to 16 are spawned.